simonmichael/hledger/hledger/hledger.m4.md

 Command-specific options must be written after the command name, eg: `hledger print -x`.

-Additionally, if the command is an [addon](#commands), you may need to put its options after a double-hyphen, eg: `hledger ui -- --watch`.
+Additionally, if the command is an [add-on](#commands), you may need to put its options after a double-hyphen, eg: `hledger ui -- --watch`.
-Or, you can run the addon executable directly: `hledger-ui --watch`.
+Or, you can run the add-on executable directly: `hledger-ui --watch`.

 ## Command arguments